TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 There are several tag categories that are important to know, due to how extensively they were used in tagging.

-### Quality Tags
+### Quality Tags And Aesthetic Tags

 You may have heard of the `masterpiece` tag being used to "improve generation quality".
 This goes a little bit more in depth.

 Images were classified according to a percentile "quality score".
 Different tags were then applied to training images based on that score.

-From highest percentiles to lowest percentiles:
+**For V1**, from highest percentiles to lowest percentiles:

 `masterpiece, best quality, high quality, normal quality, low quality, worst quality`

+**For V2**, from highest percentiles to lowest percentiles:

+`best quality, amazing quality, great quality, normal quality, bad quality, worst quality`

+Keep in mind that "amazing quality" incidentally has more NSFW content, so it may be more appropriate to use for NSFW images, as opposed to "best quality".
+(This also explains why it tends to generate beaches and people in swimsuits.)

-If you use any of the Unwanted Content default filters, the latter two are automatically put in Unwanted Content.
+If you use any of the Unwanted Content default filters, the latter two are **automatically inserted in Unwanted Content**.
 You can disable the filter or write them in your prompt to activate them anyway.

+**Aesthetic tags** are used exclusively in V2 and onwards to designate pictures which match the intended "feel" of the model, as opposed to images that diverge too greatly from the aesthetic that NovelAI sought.
+The tags for Aesthetics are:
+`very aesthetic, aesthetic, displeasing, very displeasing` Effectively, displeasing images stray too far from the intended "look" of NAI Diffusion, or have aesthetics considered "poor" so that the model knows to avoid them.

-You only need one tag, though generally you won't need one.
+You only need one tag for quality and one for aesthtics, though generally you won't need one.
 It is better to downbias bad things than overly bias "good" things, as this may damage creativity.
 Generally just using the default Unwanted Content filters will be fine.